munificent/craftinginterpreters/book/optimization.md

 dynamically-typed language.
 But it has dropped from 72% of the total execution time down to 35%.
 That's much more inline with what we'd like to see and shows that our optimization didn't just make the program faster, but made it faster *in the way we expected*.
-Profilers are just as useful for verifying solutions as they are for discovering problems.
+Profilers are useful for verifying solutions just as they are for discovering problems.

 ## NaN Boxing

 This next optimization has a very different feel.
 Thankfully, despite the odd name, it does not involve punching your grandmother.
 It's different, but not, like, *that* different.
-With our previous optimization the profiler told us where the problem was and we merely had to use some ingenuity to come up with a solution.
+With our previous optimization, the profiler told us where the problem was and we merely had to use some ingenuity to come up with a solution.

-This optimization is more subtle, and its performance effects more diffuse across the virtual machine.
+This optimization is more subtle, and its performance effects more scattered across the virtual machine.
 The profiler won't help us come up with this.
 Instead, it was invented by <span name="someone">someone</span> thinking deeply about the lowest levels of machine architecture.

 <aside name="someone">

-I'm not sure who first invented the optimization we're about to implement.
+I'm not sure who first came up with this trick.
 The earliest source I can find is David Gudeman's 1993 paper "Representing Type Information in Dynamically Typed Languages".
-Everyone else cites it.
+Everyone else cites that.
 But Guteman himself says the paper isn't novel work but instead "gathers together a body of folklore".

 Maybe the inventor has been lost to the mists of time, or maybe it's been reinvented a number of times.
 Anyone who ruminates on IEEE 754 long enough